-In order to determine the saturation current for each wavelength of light allowed in by each of the filters, we noticed that the curves in Figure 4 did not obviously plateau as the applied voltage increased.
-In order to quantitatively determine where the curves would plateau, and hence at what value the saturation current was, we noticed that the curves looked to be exponential in shape.
+In order to determine the saturation current for each wavelength of light allowed in by each of the filters, we noticed that the current vs potential difference curves in Figure 4 did not obviously plateau at the maximum applied voltage.
+In order to quantitatively determine where the curves would plateau, and therefore determine at what value the saturation current was, we noticed that the curves looked to be exponential in shape.
 We used MATLAB’s exponential fit tool to find exponential functions that fitted each curve present in Figure 4.

 Figure 6: An example of a curve we fitted to the data gathered for the 577nm wavelength filter in the forward bias configuration.
 By fitting an exponential curve to each data set for each filter, we were able to use the equations of the exponential fits to find where the curve would plateau, and we were able to say that the value of the current at that plateau is the saturation current.